30-Second Video Resumes: Why Recruiters Choose Speed & Authenticity

 The strongest 30-second video resumes follow a simple structure.
 You do not need to fit your whole life story in.
 You need to give a recruiter a reason to click through to your full profile.

 - Seconds 0 to 5: Who you are.
-Your name, your current role or specialty, and one specific fact that anchors you (city, years of experience, or a notable employer).
+Your name, current role or specialty, and one specific anchor (city, years of experience, or a notable employer).

 - Seconds 5 to 20: What you do well.
-One concrete skill or recent win, ideally with a number attached.
+One concrete skill or recent win, ideally with a number.
 "I closed 1.2 million in sales last quarter" lands harder than "I am results-oriented."

 - Seconds 20 to 27: What you are looking for.
-The role, the type of company, or the kind of problem you want to solve next.
-This is what tells the recruiter whether to reach out.
+The role, company type, or problem you want to solve next.
+This tells the recruiter whether to reach out.

 - Seconds 27 to 30: A clear close.
-Make eye contact, smile, and end on a confident sentence.
+Make eye contact, smile, and end confidently.
 "Excited to connect" or "Happy to talk more" works.

-For a longer walkthrough with examples for different roles, read our video resume guide or, in Spanish, como hacer un video curriculum.
+For a deeper walkthrough with role-specific examples, see our video resume guide or learn como hacer un video curriculum.

 30-second video vs the traditional written resume

-The format change is not just cosmetic.
-A 30-second video carries information a written resume cannot.
+The format difference carries real information a written resume cannot.

 - Energy and presence.
 Two candidates with identical written resumes often have very different presence on camera.
-That signal matters for any customer-facing or team-collaborative role.
+That signal matters for customer-facing or collaborative roles.

 - Authenticity.
 A video is harder to fake than a polished bullet list.
-AI-written resumes have made it harder for recruiters to tell who actually has the experience listed.
+AI-written resumes have muddied the signal for written CVs.
 A live human on camera is its own proof of work.

 - Speed of decision.
-Most recruiters can decide whether to move to a screening call within the first 15 seconds of a video.
-Written resumes often sit unread in a queue for days.
+Most recruiters decide whether to move forward within the first 15 seconds of a video.
+Written resumes often sit in a queue for days.

 Written resumes still matter for documentation and ATS filters, but the front door of the application has shifted.
 The video gets the recruiter to want to read the resume, not the other way around.